romene/Naturaily-netlify/_posts/2018-10-12-what-s-a-pwa-brief-guide-to-progressive-web-applications-in-2018.md

 PWA concept as a whole allows for easier user engagement with your content.
 Since the semi-native app can be saved to your app drawer and send notifications to your device, more people can come back to it.
 It’s much more convenient to just tap on an icon instead of typing the whole URL.

-As we’ve mentioned in one of our previous posts, ([How to use PWA plugin in Vue CLI 3.0](https://naturaily.com/blog/pwa-vue-cli-3)), during the Google I/O 2017 presentation dedicated to PWA, mention was made/it was mentioned that even though web applications on mobile have almost **3 times more unique users** compared to native apps, the native apps are 20 times more engaging than web apps.
+As we’ve mentioned in one of our [previous posts](https://naturaily.com/blog/pwa-vue-cli-3), during the Google I/O 2017 presentation dedicated to PWA, it was mentioned that even though web applications on mobile have almost **3 times more unique users** compared to native apps, the native apps are 20 times more engaging than web apps.
 It clearly shows that **PWA is a perfect technology** that will merge these two worlds for your and users’ benefit.

 ## Read: [How to use PWA plugin in Vue CLI 3.0](https://naturaily.com/blog/pwa-vue-cli-3)